 The first step is to find out in which area the site is most likely not performing well.
 If more than one area is affected, the audit should be expanded accordingly and a combination of options should be chosen.

-In this article I would like to focus on a mixture of the above audit forms and explain them step by step in more detail.
+In this guide, I would like to focus on a mixture of the above audit forms and explain them step by step in more detail.

 This audit is mainly used for own projects as well as for smaller customer projects – especially when it is about gaining a first insight into the performance of the site.
 On this basis, an offer for SEO support can be created later.